joshuakwaite/node-express-palindrome/README.md

 ## Endpoints

-All endpoints below are listed relative to the path specified in the `http.path` configuration point.
+All endpoints below are listed relative to the path `/`.

 ### GET `/health`